cgoncalves/cumulus_topology_converter/documentation/README.md

 ###What is happening when you run Topology Converter?
 1. When topology_converter (TC) is called, TC reads the provided topology file line by line and learns information about each node and each link in the topology.
 2. This information is stored in a variables datastructure.
+(View this datastructure using the "python ./topology_converter.py [topology_file] -dd" option)
 3. A jinja2 template "Vagrantfile.j2" (stored in the /templates directory) is used to render a Vagrantfile based on the variables datastructure.